aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

     ```

-1. Pull the model required
+1. Pull the model required.

     ```{bash}